kawansoft/aceql-http-client-python/README.md

 The schema of the database is here:  [kawansoft_example](https://www.aceql.com/rest/soft/1.0/src/kawansoft_example_other_databases.txt)

-Once you have a Connection, you can create a `Cursor` object and call its execute() method to perform SQL commands.
+Once you have a `Connection`, you can create a `Cursor` object and call its execute() method to perform SQL commands.

 Following sample shows how to insert 3 new customers using prepared statements: